kiwicarolin/kiwicarolin.github.io/index.md

 * Data Structures: Guest lessons on Lists, Stacks and Queues

 **Volunteer**
-* Women in STEM Club UniSA: Planning Manager.
+* Women in STEM Club UniSA: Planning Director.
 I defined the groups core vision of Innovation, Inclusion and Inspiration.
 I am also responsible for creating and maintaining our project schedules and help acquire grants.
 * Code like a girl: Event volunteer

 ***